Quick answer

 - For Chacott, measure your foot in centimeters and order off the chart, never off your US size.
 Stand on a sheet of paper, mark your heel and longest toe, measure the gap, and match the band (XS 22.5 to 23.5 cm, S 24 to 25, M 25.5 to 26.5, L 27 to 28).
 When you land between two bands, size up, because centimeter-to-US guessing is the single most common return on this shoe.

 - Whatever the brand, aim for a slide that sits relaxed but stays on the foot on its own.
 If your dancer has to curl her toes to keep it on, it is too big and a trip risk on backstage stairs.
 Buy OOFOS and HOKA where you can try a size on (REI, Fleet Feet) and Gliss or Chacott from a dance boutique with a return path.
-The full per-brand breakdown is in our recovery footwear review.
+The full per-brand breakdown is in our recovery footwear review, and the adjacent home-recovery gear (foam roller, massage ball, hot/cold pack, stretch band) lives in the recovery and conditioning tools guide for the parent assembling a real after-class kit instead of just a slide.

 Common mistakes